anilkumarchebrolu/keras_image_classification/README.md

 # keras_image_classification
-## End to End - Simple sample script to understand Image Classification using Keras to verify whether Concrete Cracked or not (Concrete Crack dataset)
+## End to End - Simple sample script to understand Image Classification using Keras.

 keras Image Classification Jupyter Notebook provides end to end flow for image classification with all the necessary things mentioned below.
 This is a Ready to run script using google colab.